ieeeupsb/workshop_arduino/content/takingMeasurements.md

 Rotate the potentiometer and look at the values on the screen.

-As you can see the values are oscilate from 0 to 1023.
+As you can see the values oscilate from 0 to 1023.
 Knowing that, you can hook up a LED to the Arduino and only turn it on, when the value goes over a certain threshold.

 ![Trimpot and LED](./images/Trimpot_and_LED.png "Trimpot and LED") </br>